 3) if it is on the day the vessel hauls the last trap in a certain sea mountain during the trip, the haul position of that last trap in 30 minutes resolution.

 2. FMC shall convey the information listed in 1 to the Secretariat without delay.
-The Secretariat shall circulate the received information without delay.
+The Secretariat shall circulate the received information as soon as possible during its business hours.

 3. After the internet connection is revived, all the daily reports during the disconnection period shall, without delay, be submitted to the Secretariat using Annex III.
-The Secretariat shall circulate the received reports without delay.
+The Secretariat shall circulate the received reports as soon as possible during its business hours.